-Employees who engage in fraud, waste, abuse or other improper or unethical conduct will be subject to disciplinary action in accordance with the Agency's corrective action policies, including, but not limited to, termination of employment.
+Employees who engage in fraud, waste, abuse, other improper or unethical conduct, or violations of the Compliance Standards will be subject to disciplinary action in accordance with the Agency's corrective action policies, including, but not limited to, termination of employment.
 Other Affected Individuals, including independent contractors, vendors, and Board members and officers will also face disciplinary action for non-compliance and improper conduct.
 The Compliance Officer, in consultation with Human Resources and, if necessary, outside counsel, will ensure that disciplinary mechanisms in place for verified instances of non-compliance or improper or unethical conduct are applied consistently and in a manner that is appropriate considering the nature and extent of the non-compliance or improper conduct.